Four Rooms: Production

 The film was the project of the so-called Sundance "Class of '92", with Robert Rodriguez being considered an honorary member for attending the festival in 1993.
 Allison Anders believed that the sense of community that characterized the filmmakers of the New Hollywood era was lacking in the 1990s, with many new directors who did not attend film school instead uniting through the Sundance film festival.
 While premiering his film In the Soup at Sundance, Alexandre Rockwell met Quentin Tarantino, Anders and Richard Linklater, with Rockwell describing the rise of new filmmakers as having a "New Wave feeling", and thought it would be a good idea to create a movie that encapsulated that feeling.
-Rockwell suggested creating a film that's plot revolved around a Hotel Bellhop's activities on New Year's Eve.
+Rockwell suggested creating a film whose plot revolved around a Hotel Bellhop's activities on New Year's Eve.
 Rockwell called Tarantino with this pitch, who was immediately interested.
 It was decided that each filmmaker would write and direct a segment involving the Bellhop Ted, played by Tim Roth.
 The role of Ted was originally going to be played by Steve Buscemi.
 Linklater was originally supposed to direct a fifth segment in the film, but eventually dropped out.